invariant0/Interview_Question4/README.md

 ### Training features:

 **For Basic Model**
-  We choose to use AiO construction with bellman residual and FOC residual minimization, and seperate value net and policy net for the gradient is easy to compute and avoid conflict in gradient decent.
+  We employ the AiO (All-in-One) expectation operator from Maliar et al. (2021), minimizing both Bellman residuals and FOC residuals jointly.
+We use separate value and policy networks to avoid gradient conflicts during optimization—the value network learns the continuation value while the policy network learns optimal investment decisions, with each network receiving clean gradient signals for its respective objective.

 **For Risky Model**
-  We choose direct search maximization using MC simulation sample size 30 to approximate the maximization opeartion in the RHS of the bellman equation.
-To make the training stable we choose to use target net with gradual update together with curriculum sampling methods which focuses on states that are not likely to default and with plenty of well structured gradients signal to learn from and gradually increase the range of the state space and action space, details of the implementation and rational will be on the report.
+  We use direct grid search maximization with Monte Carlo simulation (sample size 30) to approximate the maximization operator on the right-hand side of the Bellman equation.
+To stabilize training, we employ: (1) a target network with gradual (soft) updates to prevent oscillation from bootstrapping, and (2) curriculum learning that initially focuses on states far from the default boundary—where the value function is smooth and gradients are well-defined—then gradually expands coverage to include states near default.
+Implementation details and rationale are provided in the full report.

 ### Step 4: Validate Results
 Evaluate deep learning solution quality against VFI ground truth: